Home/Golf

 With the plan of retirement clear for McIlroy, he is utilizing the time to advance the sport across the globe and even work on the goals of his caddie

 The golfer has shared his schedule, including the DP World India Championship and the Australian Open, for this year.
 This will be the first time at the event.
 In fact, he had taken part in events that most pros skip.
-Earlier in 2024, he shared the significance of the national opens and the 2024 RBC Canadian Open.
+Earlier in 2024, he reflected on the significance of the national opens and the 2024 RBC Canadian Open.

 ADVERTISEMENT

-“I think that they’re the oldest championships in our game and I think they’re very, very important.”
+“I think that they’re the oldest championships in our game, and I think they’re very, very important.”

 Not just for the golf community, but McIlroy has also set goals for his caddie’s future after winning the Grand Slam in 2025.